cloudfoundry/gorouter/README.md

 cd src/code.cloudfoundry.org/gorouter
 ```

-> Note: direnv will automatically set your GOPATH when you cd into the
-> routing-release directory.
-You will need to run `direnv allow` the first
-> time.

 ### Running Tests

 Tests in this repo cannot be run on their own, only as part of Routing Release.